Toledo Rockets football: Tom Amstutz era (2001–2008)

 Known as "Toledo Tom", Tom Amstutz led the Rockets to some of the greatest successes, including two MAC Championships, four MAC West titles, and four bowl game appearances.
 A native of Toledo and former Rocket player himself, was promoted from defensive coordinator, a post he held under Saban and Pinkel, to the Rockets head coach after Pinkel's departure.

 During his eight seasons as head coach, Amstutz led the Rockets to impressive victories over No. 9 Pittsburgh, Minnesota, Kansas, and Iowa State.
-Perhaps the greatest though was a 13–10 defeat in 2008 against the Michigan Wolverines in Ann Arbor.
+Perhaps the greatest though was a 13–10 victory in 2008 against the Michigan Wolverines in Ann Arbor.
 The Rockets are the first and only MAC football team to beat Michigan.
 Amstutz resigned as head coach following the 2008 season.
 His final record as head coach was 58–41, including victories at the 2001 Motor City Bowl and 2005 GMAC Bowl.

 Tim Beckman era (2009–2011)

 In December 2008, Toledo hired Oklahoma State defensive coordinator Tim Beckman as the new head coach for the Rockets.
 He revived the football program, leading the team through consecutive winning seasons with two bowl appearances and one MAC West Division co-championship.
 In 2011, the team earned an appearance in the Military Bowl.
 Beckman resigned at the end of the regular season before the bowl game to take on a head coaching position at the University of Illinois.
 His record at Toledo is 21–16.